patchamama/prototype-fast-dev-nodeJS-API/README.md

 ![Render enviroment](docs/render-enviroment.png)

 After this, the app starts up in the Render.
-The dashboard tells us the app state and the url where the app is running:
+The dashboard tells us the app state and the URL where the app is running:

 ![Render deploy runnint](docs/render-deploy-running.png)